abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 up.
 We learn this skill by discerning what it is we need to let go of and what it is we need to pick up and engage with.
-All the obstructions and hindrances to meditation—negative thoughts, reactions out of anger, greed, or confusion—are habits we can mindfully see see arise in our minds and let go of to the best of our abilities.
+All the obstructions and hindrances to meditation—negative thoughts, reactions out of anger, greed, or confusion—are habits we can mindfully see arise in our minds and let go of to the best of our abilities.

 In the same process so much of the path is involved with skillfully